CPLN-680-Spring-2022/ChiZhang_OverbuiltRetail/README.md

   - Census(population/disposable income/consumption expense)
   - UrbanEvironment(public transit stations/roads/parks/POI)
   - GeoData(geodatabase of Arcmap file)
-- See `/model` for scripts and Arcmap file.
+- See `/scripts/LossRiskModel` for scripts of model:
   - Notebook of data cleaning and exploration
   - Arcmap of gravity model
   - Spreadsheet of financial calculation
+- See `/scripts/Mismatch` for mismatch analysis process:
+  - R file calculating location features
+  - Speadsheet running entropy weight method and calculating the location value
+  - Notebook building regression and detecting outliers
+- See `/pics` for plots in the final report